 Front end loader operators must follow strict safety procedures when using the equipment.
 This includes carrying a full or empty bucket lower than the operator’s level of sight to avoid dumping the load on others.
 Because the operator is limited in their ability to view the area when backing up, the loader must be equipped with a backup alarm to warn any unsuspecting individual while the equipment is moving in reverse.

 In some situations, a front end loader accident can occur because of a defective component or equipment.
-Personal injury attorneys who specialize in heavy equipment accidents can file a claim or lawsuit against third parties (not the employer), including equipment manufacturers that might be indirectly responsible for the accident.
+Workers compensation attorneys who specialize in heavy equipment accidents can file a claim or lawsuit against third parties (not the employer), including equipment manufacturers that might be indirectly responsible for the accident.

 Common Accident Causes Involving Front End Loaders